|Quick Launch Links|

-Though the most common problem is overheating, the opposite may also happen and will create long-term problems.
-Any good FWC system should have excess cooling capacity.
+Over-cooling Though the most common problem is overheating, the opposite may also happen and will create long-term problems.
+Any good Fresh Water Cooling System should have excess cooling capacity.
 This compensates for the inevitable decrease in cooling capacity that results from the normal buildup of dirt on the heat transfer surfaces.
-In order to make sure that such a system, when new and clean, does not overcool, a thermostat is used to control the flow of coolant to the heat exchanger.
-Overcooling can only result from the t hermostat not functioning properly.
+In order to make sure that such a system, when new and clean, does not over-cool, a thermostat is used to control the flow of coolant to the heat exchanger.
+Over-cooling can only result from the thermostat not functioning properly.

 *DO NOT EXPERIMENT WITH UNAPPROVED THERMOSTATS*